diagrid-labs/dapr-ai-hackathon/README.md

 ## Rules and Eligibility

-Read the [Official Content Rules](./OfficialContestRules.md) thoroughly for all contest rules and eligibility criteria.
+Read the [Official Contest Rules](./OfficialContestRules.md) thoroughly for all contest rules and eligibility criteria.

 ## 🗓️ Timeline